aboutcode-org/scancode.io/docs/installation.rst

         make sqlitedb

 .. warning::
-    Choosing SQLite over PostgreSQL has some caveats.
+    SQLite is not recommended as a database backend.
+Certain built-in pipelines depend on PostgreSQL-specific features and will fail when using SQLite.
+    For full functionality and reliability, PostgreSQL should be used.
     Check this `link
     <https://docs.djangoproject.com/en/dev/ref/databases/#sqlite-notes>`_
     for more details.